-95. Mel recently received a 30-day letter from the IRS.
-Although his tax return being audited has several potential large issues (potential tax consequences of \$70,000 - \$80,000), the IRS agent auditing his return only identified one item that will require a more modest adjustment (\$10,000).
-Mel feels strongly that the \$10,000 adjustment would not hold in court and was surprised that the IRS agent did not identify some of the other potential larger issues.
-What are Mel's choices with the 30 day letter and what factors should influence his decisions?
+95) Mel recently received a 30-day letter from the IRS.
+Although his tax return being audited has several potential large issues (potential tax consequences of \$70,000 - \$80,000), the IRS agent auditing his return only identified one item that will require a modest adjustment of \$10,000.
+Mel feels strongly that the \$10,000 adjustment would not hold up in court and was surprised that the IRS agent did not identify some of the other potential larger issues.
+What are Mel's choices with respect to the 30-day letter and what factors should influence his decisions?

-The "30-day letter" instructs the taxpayer that he or she has 30 days to either (1) request a conference with an Appeals Officer, who is independent and resides in a separate IRS division from the examining agent or (2) agree to the proposed adjustment.
+Answer: The "30-day letter" instructs the taxpayer that he or she has 30 days to either (1) request a conference with an Appeals Officer, who is independent and resides in a separate IRS division from the examining agent or (2) agree to the proposed adjustment.
 An appeals officer would consider the merits of the unresolved issues as well as the "hazards of litigation" - that is, the probability that the IRS will lose if the case is brought to court and the resulting costs of a taxpayer-favorable ruling.
 Thus, the appeals officer has a bit more latitude to settle cases than examining agents.
 Because the appeals division is independent, it may be possible for the taxpayer to receive a more favorable resolution as the appeals officer is less emotionally invested in the audit.
 On the downside, the appeals officer may raise new issues, and thus, increase the taxpayer's tax exposure.
 In addition, the longer the dispute continues without resolution, the more interest will accrue on the assessment.
 In Mel's case, the potential risk of the appeals officer raising additional questions probably outweighs the potential benefits of appeal.
 Thus, it may be better for him to forego the appeals conference and either agree to the proposed adjustment or litigate the case.

-AACSB: Analytic AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
-Level of Difficulty: 3 Haro
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.